All Episodes

 And because Ukraine will be then a member of NATO, all the other NATO countries will have to defend them, which puts them immediately into conflict with Russia.

-This is important to understand in the context of the question because it has to do with the message that he's hoping to send to these leaders of European countries that would be affected by this and sucked into them.
+This is important to understand in the context of the question because it has to do with the message that he's hoping to send to these leaders of European countries that would be affected by this and sucked into that war conflict.

 jordan holmes